yiyang2002/analysis-assignment/analysis_assignment.md

 In practice, many columns, which are supposed to be quantitative, may come with corrupted, non-numeric values.
 Looking through every bit of such columns will be laborious and may cause another type of unwanted errors/formats.
-It is important to deal with such painful steps in a programmatic way.
+Let’s deal with such painful steps programmatically.
 We will deal with it in a `tidyverse` (or `dplyr`) way or `data.table` way.
 First, we can clean up the annotation data by applying the `take.numeric` function “`dplyr::across`” all the columns except for the categorical ones.

 ``` r
 take.numeric <- function(x) {